MSc Psychology Conversion

-Develop a broad knowledge of psychology on a course that can be tailored to broaden your mind and develop your career.
+With MSc Psychology Conversion you will develop a broad knowledge of psychology on a course that can be tailored to broaden your mind and develop your career.

 This newly developed master’s programme has been designed for those who have an interest in psychology and want to follow a course that is fully accredited by the British Psychological Society (BPS).